keras-team/keras-io/examples/audio/md/wav2vec2_audiocls.md

 ```
 </div>
 Before we can feed the audio utterance samples to our model, we need to
 pre-process them.
-This is done by a 🤗 Transformers "Feature Extractor"
+This is done by a Hugging Face Transformers "Feature Extractor"
 which will (as the name indicates) re-sample your the inputs to sampling rate
 the the model expects (in-case they exist with a different sampling rate), as well
 as generate the other inputs that model requires.